Mountain-Hydrology-Research-Group/snow-hydrology/overview/a-syllabus.md

 Contact the instructor if you need to be added to the Slack workspace.

 ### Homework Assignments
+Homework assignments are posted on the course website on each week's module page.
+Homework due dates are listed in the schedule below, as well as on the course Canvas page.
+Assignments should be turned in on Canvas.
-Homework assignments will be given out on Thursdays at the beginning of class, and will be **due the following week on Thursday at the beginning of class (10:30 am, Pacific Time)**.
+On days with assignments due, assignments should be turned in **before the beginning of class (10:30 am, Pacific Time)**.
 Homework questions are posted on the class website along with links to any data files you might need.

 You are encouraged to work together on homeworks and collaborate, but you must turn in your own assignments with your own work.

-Make sure that your name and the assignment number are at the top of your notebook file in markdown text. **Your answers should be clearly labeled and written in *markdown* cells of the notebook.**
+Coding assignments should include your name and the assignment number at the top of the notebook (ipynb) file in markdown text. **Your answers should be clearly labeled and written in *markdown* cells of the notebook.**

 Submit your completed homework assignments via Canvas by uploading:
 * Your original .ipynb jupyter notebook file(s)